 Cultural Variations and Academic Integrity

 Many international students at NC State come from collectivist cultures where the interests of the group are emphasized over the interests of the individual.
-In that context, students may feel a sense of obligation to assist fellow classmates with assignments as not doing so could affect that student’s place within their peer group and social hierarchy.
+In that context, students may feel a very strong sense of obligation to assist fellow classmates with assignments as not doing so could affect that student’s place within their peer group and social hierarchy.

 - Discussing your expectations surrounding the completion of any and all assignments will be helpful in the prevention of unauthorized collaboration.
 It is important to begin this discussion with written expectations provided through the syllabus and/or the assignment itself.